-- complete research and development of our MultiSense and ProSense systems and any future products in a timely and successful manner; - obtain market acceptance, if and when approved, of our ProSense and MultiSense systems and any future products from the medical community, patients and third-party payors; - enter into agreements with commercial partners; - obtain sufficient clinical evidence from our trials and commercial procedures, and publish such data; - maintain and enhance a commercially viable, sustainable, scalable, reproducible and transferable manufacturing process for our ProSense and next generation single Probe and MultiSense systems and any future product candidates that is compliant with current good manufacturing practices, or cGMPs, or any other applicable regulations or standards; - establish and maintain supply and, if applicable, manufacturing relationships with third parties that can provide, in both amount and quality, adequate products to support development and the market demand for our ProSense and next generation single Probe and MultiSense systems and any future products, if and when approved for marketing by regulators; - maintain sufficient average selling price for our products and the revenues margin that we generate; - launch and commercialize any products for which we obtain regulatory and marketing approval, either directly by establishing a sales force, marketing and distribution infrastructure, and/or with collaborators or distributors; - accurately identifying demand for our ProSense and next generation single Probe and MultiSense systems or any future products; - ensure our products are approved for reimbursement from governmental agencies, health care providers and insurers in jurisdictions where they have been approved for marketing; - address any competing technological and market developments that impact our technology or its prospective usage by medical professionals; - negotiate favorable terms in any collaboration, licensing or other arrangements into which we may enter and perform our obligations under such collaborations; - attract, hire and retain qualified personnel; and - locate and lease or acquire suitable facilities to support our clinical development, manufacturing facilities and commercial expansion.
+- complete research and development of our MultiSense and ProSense systems and any future products in a timely and successful manner; - obtain market acceptance, if and when approved, of our ProSense and MultiSense systems and any future products from the medical community, patients and third-party payors; - enter into agreements with commercial partners; - obtain sufficient clinical evidence from our trials and commercial procedures, and publish such data; - maintain and enhance a commercially viable, sustainable, scalable, reproducible and transferable manufacturing process for our ProSense, XSense and MultiSense systems and any future product candidates that is compliant with current good manufacturing practices, or cGMPs, or any other applicable regulations or standards; - establish and maintain supply and, if applicable, manufacturing relationships with third parties that can provide, in both amount and quality, adequate products to support development and the market demand for our ProSense, XSense and MultiSense systems and any future products, if and when approved for marketing by regulators; - maintain sufficient average selling price for our products and the revenues margin that we generate; - launch and commercialize any products for which we obtain regulatory and marketing approval, either directly by establishing a sales force, marketing and distribution infrastructure, and/or with collaborators or distributors; - accurately identifying demand for our ProSense, XSense and MultiSense systems or any future products; - ensure our products are approved for reimbursement from governmental agencies, health care providers and insurers in jurisdictions where they have been approved for marketing; - address any competing technological and market developments that impact our technology or its prospective usage by medical professionals; - negotiate favorable terms in any collaboration, licensing or other arrangements into which we may enter and perform our obligations under such collaborations; - · attract, hire and retain qualified personnel; and - locate and lease or acquire suitable facilities to support our clinical development, manufacturing facilities and commercial expansion.

 In addition, even if we were to receive all of the regulatory approvals that we may seek to receive, our expenses could increase beyond expectations if we are required by the FDA, or other regulatory agencies, domestic or foreign, to change our manufacturing processes or assays or to perform studies in addition to those that we currently anticipate.

 Further, if we are not able to generate significant revenues from the sale of our approved products, we may be forced to curtail or cease our operations.
 Due to the numerous risks and uncertainties involved in product development, it is difficult to predict the timing or amount of increased expenses, or when, or if, we will be able to achieve or maintain profitability.

-Even following our December 2022 public offering, we expect that we will need to raise substantial additional funding, which may not be available on acceptable terms, or at all.
+We expect that we will need to raise substantial additional funding in order to continue our operations, which may not be available on acceptable terms, or at all.
 Failure to obtain funding on acceptable terms and on a timely basis may require us to curtail, delay or discontinue our commercialization and product development efforts, expansion to new markets, or other activities.